FrodeRanders/raft/README.md

 ```text
 raft-dist/target/raft-1.0-SNAPSHOT.jar
 ```

+For a concise description of what each module contains, see [docs/module-overview.md](docs/module-overview.md).

 There are two different implementations:
 - On the `'main'` branch, messages are packaged according to protobuf and sent/received through Netty.